Vparonline/discord-clone/README.md

 If you would like to contribute to this project, you can send a Pull Request or submit bug/feature requests from the Issues tab.

 As the project progresses, new features will be added and documentation will be updated.

+We are looking for front-end developer friends who want to work on our project.
+You can contact me via <a href="https://discord.com/users/1067476859933179954">discord</a>.